Experimental memory control in continuous variable optical quantum reservoir computing: Results

 \subsection{The quantum resource}

-The core of the quantum resource is a multimode optical network generated via parametric down conversion in a non-linear waveguide pumped by a pulsed laser, as shown as in Fig.~\ref{fig:setup}.
-The interaction Hamiltonian of the process generating the couple of signal and idler fields of wavelengths $\lambda_S,\lambda_I$ reads where $J(\lambda_S, \lambda_I)$ is the so called joint spectral amplitude (JSA) which can be written as \cite{brecht2015photon,roman2021continuous,Arzani18}:
+The core quantum resource is a multimode optical network generated via parametric down conversion in a nonlinear waveguide pumped by a pulsed laser, as shown as in Fig.~\ref{fig:setup}.
+The interaction Hamiltonian describing the generation of signal and idler fields of wavelengths $\lambda_S,\lambda_I$ reads: where $J(\lambda_S, \lambda_I)$ is the so called joint spectral amplitude (JSA) which can be written as \cite{brecht2015photon,roman2021continuous,Arzani18}:

 The term $p(\lambda_S, \lambda_I)$ is the complex pump spectral shape, while $\phi(\lambda_S, \lambda_I)$ is the phase-matching function, determined by the characteristics of the nonlinear medium.
 The multimode nature of the generated quantum system can be retrieved by performing a Schmidt decomposition of the JSA $J(\lambda_S, \lambda_I)=\sum_k r_kh_k(\lambda_S)g_k(\lambda_I)$, where $h_k(\lambda_S)$ and $g_k(\lambda_I)$ are two sets of orthonormal modes, spectral profiles of signal and idler channels, and $r_k$ are called the Schmidt coefficients.
 In case of degenerate signal and idler fields, as in our experimental setup, $ h_k=g_k; $ and the Hamiltonian in Eq.(\ref{eq:ham}) can be written as $\hat{H} \propto \sum_k r_k \, \hat{A}_k^{\dagger 2} + \text{h.c.}$, with $\hat{A}_k^\dagger $ broadband creation operators associated to the modes $ h_k$.
-When acting on an initial vacuum field, the latter Hamiltonian generates a tensor product of single-mode squeezed vacuum states, one in each mode $h_k(\lambda_S)$, that are also called supermodes.
-The number of non-zero $r_k$ terms tells the minimal number of modes that are necessary to describe the quantum features of the generated signal.
-This number and the spectral shape of the corresponding modes is determined by the JSA.
-For a pump with large enough Gaussian spectrum the supermodes $h_k(\lambda_S)$ are described by Hermite-Gauss polynomials, as shown at the output of the parametric process in Fig.~\ref{fig:setup}.
-The used setup can generate up to 40 Schmidt modes (see Appendix for more information).
+Acting on the vacuum, this Hamiltonian generates a tensor product of single-mode squeezed vacuum states, one in each mode $h_k(\lambda_S)$, that are also called supermodes.
+The used setup can generate up to 40 Schmidt modes approximated by Hermite-Gauss polynomials as shown in Fig.~\ref{fig:setup}.